-All students taking online or hybrid courses for the first time are required to attend a one to two-hour Online Student Orientation.
+All students taking online or hybrid courses for the first time are required to attend a one to two-hour Orientation for Online Students .
+The orientation can be done online, via webinar, or in-person.
 During orientation, students learn about student and faculty expectations in online courses and are familiarized with the Learning Management System (LMS).
-Dates, times, and locations for the orientation sessions are available on the College's website (Click on "Current Students" and then "e-Learning.") and on the LMS login pages.
-They are also provided in the Schedule of Credit and Non-credit Courses.
-For more information, email online@bccc.edu.
+Dates, times, and locations for the in-person and webinar orientation sessions are available on Canvas under the Canvas Help and Orientation link.
+Students can access this site without logging into Canvas.
+The information is also provided in the Schedule of Credit Courses.
+To access the online version of the orientation, students should login to Canvas at any time and click on Courses and then Student Canvas Orientation.
+For more information, send an email to online@bccc.edu.